 Examine the condition of the high voltage cable that attaches the converter to the generator.
 Inspect the wire insulation for damage, such as wear, burning from hot plate contact or breakage from extended use or rough handling.
 In general use, the cable assembly should not be used to carry the converter or pull it toward the user.
 Make certain the cable always has slack and is never tensioned.
 If necessary, move the generator or converter assembly closer to one another to accomplish this.
-If this is not possible, contact your Customer Service Representative to obtain a longer cable.
 WARNING: Do not use a cable with broken end connections, exposed wires or frayed insulation.
 High voltage is present in the cable and will pose a shock hazard.
 Do not touch the converter assembly until the power switch is off and the unit is unplugged.